Our vision is a garden for every school in Central Oregon.

 Related Posts

-The Environmental Center is thrilled to award over $17,500 to 11 schools to support garden-based education and…
+The Environmental Center is thrilled to award more than $15,000 to 12 schools and youth organizations to…

 Read More